open-telemetry/community/docs/using-actuated.md

 # Using actuated

-[Actuated](https://actuated.dev/) is available as a GitHub App which can be enbabled on repositories, and allows GH Actions to execute on runners hosted by the CNCF.
+[Actuated](https://actuated.dev/) is available as a GitHub App which can be enabled on repositories, and allows GH Actions to execute on runners hosted by the CNCF.
 [See the announcement](https://actuated.dev/blog/arm-ci-cncf-ampere)

 ## Installation